ktukker/adobe.io-jwt-postman/HOWTO.md

 # Using Postman for JWT authentication on Adobe I/O

 ## Introduction

-Working on the Experience Platform team, I am responsible for the API First strategy and availability of our APIs to Adobe and third party developers.
+Working on the Adobe Experience Platform team, I am responsible for the API First strategy and availability of our APIs to Adobe and third party developers.
 We are using the Adobe I/O Gateway to provide developers access to these platform APIs.
 For authentication for third party developers, Adobe I/O is using an JWT workflow.
 Frequently I am testing APIs in [Postman](https://www.getpostman.com/) and I was looking for a way to execute the full authentication flow, including the generation of JWT request, signed with SHA-256.
 The [Adobe I/O Console](https://console.adobe.io/) allows you to generate a new JWT token, but I was looking to do everything inside of Postman.
 Merely there was not a complete recipe available to do this, so I rolled up my sleeves, Googled and Stackoverflowed my way through the web to put together the approach documented in this article.
 This article was originally written for the [Adobe I/O Blog, hosted on Medium](https://medium.com/adobe-io/using-postman-for-jwt-authentication-on-adobe-i-o-7573428ffe7f).

 ## Setup I/O Integration

 To integrate with Adobe solutions, you can find all related information and documentation on the [adobe.io](http://www.adobe.io) website.
 In this case we'll be using the service-to-service pattern (using JWT).
 This requires to setup a new integration using [Adobe I/O Console](https://console.adobe.io/).
 The steps to setup a new integration can be found [here](https://www.adobe.io/apis/cloudplatform/console/authentication/gettingstarted.html) or [here](https://www.adobe.io/apis/experienceplatform/home/tutorials/alltutorials.html#!api-specification/markdown/narrative/tutorials/authenticate_to_acp_tutorial/authenticate_to_acp_tutorial.md).
 Once your integration is setup, you can use the details inside of Postman.
 In my case, I configured an integration to call the APIs for [Adobe Experience Platform](https://www.adobe.io/apis/experienceplatform/home.html) and the screenshot with the results are below.
 I will use the details listed on this screen later.
 ![I/O integration details](https://github.com/ktukker/adobe.io-jwt-postman/raw/master/images/io_integration_details.png)

+Update: In Adobe I/O Console, there is now acapability to directly download your Postman Environment.
+This removes extensive copy-paste operations between I/O Console and Postman.
+Go ahead and click the button to download the Postman Environment.

 ## Downloading and configuring Postman